-- A. Submission of Site Development Stormwater Plan. - 1.
-Whenever an applicant seeks municipal approval of a development subject to this section, the applicant shall submit all of the required components of the Checklist
+- A. Submission of site development stormwater plan. - 1.
+Whenever an applicant seeks municipal approval of a development subject to this section, the applicant shall submit all of the required components of the site development stormwater plan, hereafter "stormwater plan" at §35.10.C below as part of the submission of the application for approval.